St. Baldrick's Foundation: Events

 All events are hosted by volunteers in the community, with the foundation providing planning tools and support.
 Volunteers can find events near them and help set up the event space, shave heads, have their heads shaved, or any combination of the three.
-Events have taken place in all 50 US states and 28 countries.
+Events have taken place in all 50 US states and 31 countries.
 Since 2000, St. Baldricks event organizers and volunteers have hosted nearly 4,200 head-shaving events and shaved over 190,500 heads, raising over $118 million for life-saving childhood cancer research.
 After a volunteer reaches a certain number of repeat years, the foundation awards them through "knighting ceremonies".
 According to Plenty Consulting, 2,600 volunteers had thus far earned the Knight of the Bald Table award in 2015, which is given for seven years of service to the organization.
-Charity Navigator gave the foundation a 76.99 out of a possible 100 score rating (March 15, 2018) and only One Star in Financial Score out of a possible 4 Star rating.
+Charity Navigator gave the foundation a 94 out of a possible 100 score rating (2024) and 4 Stars in Financial Score out of a possible 4 Star rating.
 According to Better Business Bureau, the non-profit meets the 20 Standards for Charity Accountability.